prakhar134/GSIV23_Prakhar_Pandey/react-movies-app/README.md

 ## Improvement that can be made -
 1) Skeleton Loader to give a better UX as well as avoid CLS. <br />
 2) A better search experience by showing search results while typing. <br />
+4) Appropriate filter buttons to sort the movies according to the rating or revenue, etc. <br />
 3) Integrating SSR. <br />